Timeline of Aboriginal history of Western Australia: 1900–1942

-Nevertheless Neville continued in his role as Chief Protector to argue before the Moseley Royal Commission of 1934 for an extension of his powers, and despite some opposition to this the commission agreed to support his recommendation.
-In 1936 Sections 8 and 12 of the new Native Administration Act the Chief Protector's guardianship powers were increased still further by a new definition of "native child" to mean any child with any Aboriginal descent, and further widened the scope of the Chief Protector's guardianship and therefore jurisdiction over all Aboriginal people in Western Australia.
+Nevertheless, Neville continued in his role as Chief Protector to argue before the Moseley Royal Commission of 1934 for an extension of his powers; and, despite some opposition to this, the commission agreed to support his recommendation.
+In 1936, under sections 8 and 12 of the new Native Administration Act, the Chief Protector's guardianship powers were increased still further by a new definition of "native child" to mean any child with any Aboriginal descent.
+The Act further widened the scope of the Chief Protector's guardianship and increased his jurisdiction over all Aboriginal people in Western Australia.